 The solution that works best for me is having one big main bag, and a smaller foldable bag that’s always in my purse for spontaneous trips or bigger grocery hauls.

-A handkerchief isn’t just for your grandpa anymore.
+A handkerchief isn’t just for your grandma anymore.
 Since I’ve started carrying one, I find myself using it daily to clean my glasses or camera lens.
 When I do use it as a tissue, I just toss it in the hamper that night and then put a clean one in my bag.

 Debunking the “gross” myth: Some people shy away from hankies because they think they’re not sanitary, but I ask – in all of your bags, coat pockets and purses, is there not at least one old, balled-up, used tissue?